rutgers-ml-ai/robot-learning-spring26/README.md

 # Rutgers IEEE ML/AI — Robot Learning Track (Spring 2026)

 This repository is a meta-repo of teaching demos created for the **Robot Learning Track** of the Rutgers IEEE ML/AI Division during Spring 2026.
-By the end, you should be able to walk through the full pipeline: simulate a robot, train a policy to copy expert data using supervised learning, and deploy it back in the simulator.
+By the end, you should be able to simulate a robot, train a policy to copy expert data using supervised learning, and deploy it back in the simulator.

 ## Suggested Learning Path